 World of Birds and Monkey Park (Hout Bay)

-Africa's biggest (and loudest) collection of bird and primates proves a reliable delight for young children.
+Africa's biggest (and loudest) collection of birds and primates proves a reliable delight for young children.
 A well-equipped play area and good tearoom completes the experience.

 Seal Island (Hout Bay)